kelseymh/G4CMP/README.md

 User applications should use the `G4CMPSurfaceProperty` class, or an application-specific subclass.
-This class has `G4MaterialPropertiesTable` objects for phonons and charges seaprately; the base class constructor takes a long list of arguments to fill those tables with common parameters:
+This class has `G4MaterialPropertiesTable` objects for phonons and charges separately; the base class constructor takes a long list of arguments to fill those tables with common parameters:

   G4CMPSurfaceProperty(const G4String& name,